 - Pelamoviroid: It is a genus that includes a type species (Peach latent mosaic viroid) with a genome size of 337 to 399 nt.

-Thus the site of replication differs within the type of plant species, but the replication mechanism follows the same strategy that involves three steps RNA-based replication.
+Thus, the site of replication differs within the type of plant species.
+However, the replication mechanism follows the same strategy of three steps RNA-based replication.
 Its replication cycle is dependent upon the following three enzymatic activities:

 - Host DNA-dependent RNA polymerases